 Being an adult and having a job is not a breeze.
-You've got to work hard.
+You’ve got to work hard.
 But there’s value in having to work hard for something, so I wouldn’t have it any other way.
-You have to be better than yourself every day, or someone else will replace you.
+You have to get better every day, or someone else will replace you.
 You need to prove that you deserve to work where you do.

 But it’s a two-way street.
 You need to put an effort in, and so does the company you work for.
 You need to keep your skills updated.
-On the other side, the company needs to provide you with support and a good work environment.
+On the other side, the company needs to provide you with support, good projects, and a good work environment.
 It’s not fair to ask for a one-way relationship.
-It takes two to tango; it’s as true for work as it is in love.
+It takes two to tango; and it’s as true for work as it is in relationships.

 Of course they will.
 And that’s your golden opportunity to prove what you’re made of.
 It takes guts to quit a short time after joining; it’s risky.
 Most people prefer to stay in a bad relationship instead of ending it, because they’re afraid of being alone.
 Likewise, most people prefer to stay in crappy jobs, because the alternative could be not having a job at all.